 Class size varies from as few as 10 students to as many as 60.
 We reserve the option to cancel a class that has fewer than 15 registrants.
 We have over 400 members in the program, and typically offer three classes to run concurrently.

-Please contact Dr. Parent or Wanda Duncan if you would like to discuss your ideas before submitting a proposal.
+Please contact our office if you would like to discuss your ideas before submitting a proposal.

 We are seeking proposals for the following terms:

 2018 Fall 1: mid August – mid/early October